averemee-si/oracdc/README.md

 By default CLOB, NCLOB, and SYS.XMLTYPE data are compressed using [LZ4](https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)) compression algorithm.

 #### Large objects (BLOB/CLOB/NCLOB/XMLTYPE) transformation feature (oracdc 0.9.8.3+)
-Apache Kafka is not isn't meant to handle large messages with size over 1MB.
+Apache Kafka is not meant to handle large messages with size over 1MB.
 But Oracle RDBMS often is used as storage for unstructured information too.
-For breaking this barrier we designed LOB transformation feature.
+For breaking this barrier we designed LOB transformation features.
 Imagine that you have a table with following structure

 ```